easypanel-io/website/docs/05-templates/shynet/index.md

 ## Benefits

-- Privacy and Security: Shynet is self-hosted, meaning your data stays on your server and is not shared with any third parties.
-This ensures the privacy and security of your website analytics.
-- Customizable: Shynet is highly customizable, allowing you to configure it to fit your specific requirements.
-You can set up multiple services, track custom events, and integrate Shynet with other tools and platforms.
-- Open Source: Shynet is an open-source project, which means you have full access to the source code and can modify it to suit your needs.
-You can also contribute to the development of Shynet and help improve the platform for everyone.
+- Real-time Analytics: Shynet provides real-time analytics, allowing you to monitor your website's traffic and user behavior in real time.
+This can help you make informed decisions and take immediate action based on the latest data.
+- Privacy-Focused: Shynet respects user privacy by design.
+It does not use cookies or collect personally identifiable information.
+This makes it a great choice for businesses that value user privacy and want to comply with data protection regulations.
+- Detailed Insights: With Shynet, you can gain detailed insights into your website's performance and user behavior.
+It provides comprehensive data on page views, sessions, and more, helping you understand your audience better.

 ## Features

-- Real-time Analytics: Shynet provides real-time analytics, allowing you to see website traffic and visitor behavior as it happens.
-You can track page views, unique visitors, referrers, user agents, and more.
-- User-friendly Interface: Shynet has a user-friendly interface that makes it easy to navigate and understand your analytics data.
-You can view detailed reports, filter data, and generate custom charts and graphs.
-- Integration with Single-Page Applications: Shynet can be easily integrated with single-page applications.
-It provides a method to track page loads within your JavaScript code, ensuring accurate analytics for your SPA.
+- Easy Deployment: Shynet can be easily deployed using Docker, making it a convenient solution for businesses of all sizes.
+It supports both PostgreSQL and SQLite databases, giving you flexibility in your setup.
+- Admin User Creation: Shynet allows you to create an admin user with a temporary password, providing secure access to your analytics dashboard.
+- Customizable Whitelabel: You can customize the whitelabel of your Shynet instance, allowing you to rename it according to your preference.
+- Service Creation and Tracking: Shynet enables you to create a service and generate a tracking script code.
+By injecting this script on your web pages, you can start tracking user behavior and collecting analytics data.
-- API Access: Shynet offers an API that allows you to access your analytics data programmatically.
-You can retrieve data for specific services, set custom date ranges, and integrate Shynet with other tools and platforms.
+- API Access: Shynet provides API access to all the information displayed on the dashboard.
+This allows you to integrate Shynet's data with other systems or applications for further analysis and reporting.

 ## Links